liris-xr/PLUME/docs/recorder/recorded-data/frame-based-data/transform.md

 | Scale Threshold    | float | Threshold over which the change in scale will be effectively recorded.
 The value is expressed in local space. |
 | Scale Threshold    | float | Threshold over which the change in scale will be effectively recorded.
 The value is expressed in local space. |

+!!! info
     See the [associated proto files](../../file-format/proto-files/unity/transform.md) for more information on the data format.